promulo/sparkify/data_modelling_pg/README.md

 ## The Model

-The ETL script processes the raw data files and loads the processed data into five tables which forms the data model.
+The ETL script processes the raw data files and loads the processed data into five tables which form the data model.
 The model consists of one fact table and four dimension tables.
 All tables are detailed in the next sections.